Why I Believe in Seasonal Eating

 When fruits and vegetables are picked too early, they don’t get a chance to reach their potential — whether in nutrients or in taste.
 Compared to out-of-season imported fruit, local summer tomatoes are not only a flavor explosion, they’re also better for you.
 The recipes I’ve shared below use only seasonal spring produce.
 If you try to shop locally as much as possible, you’re also avoiding the extra costs of importing, you’re supporting your own country’s economy, you’re supporting local farmers (and, yes, you’re helping lessen pollution and reliance on Middle Eastern oil).

 Use this opportunity to bring vegetables back into your diet in a wholesome and simple way.
-Instead of pumpkin pie made from canned pumpkin, baked in store-bought crusts, try basic pumpkin slices drizzled with a little olive oil and tamari, and roasted with sesame seeds.
-And when it comes to creating new dishes, remember: gorgeous, fresh, seasonal vegetables will speak for themselves.
+And when it comes to creating new dishes, remember: gorgeous, fresh, seasonal vegetables and fruits will speak for themselves.

 More than just good looking, these mustard greens are sturdy and hold up well when cooked, and have a nice, sharp flavor and crunch when raw.